ohjelmistokehitys/docker-part-2a/section-1/readme.md

 **Save the Docker compose configuration you write in this exercise in the file [docker-compose-frontend-and-backend.yml](./docker-compose-frontend-and-backend.yml).**

-You will also need to update the contents of `frontend.Dockerfile` and `backend.Dockerfile` to match your solutions in the previous exercises.
+You will also need to update the contents of[ `frontend.Dockerfile`](./frontend.Dockerfile) and [`backend.Dockerfile`](./backend.Dockerfile) to match your solutions in the previous exercises.

+💡 *As the file in this exercise is named other than the default docker-compose.yml, you will need to specify in your command which file to use.
+You can do this by adding the `--file` attribute in your command:* `docker compose --file docker-compose-frontend-and-backend.yml up`